MicrosoftDocs/sql-docs/docs/integration-services/install-windows/install-integration-services.md

   - [Microsoft Connector for Teradata (SSIS)](../data-flow/teradata-connector.md)

-  - For Microsoft Connectors for Oracle and Teradata by Attunity for SQL Server 2017 and before,, see [Attunity connectors](../attunity-connectors.md).
+  - For Microsoft Connectors for Oracle and Teradata by Attunity for SQL Server 2017 and before, see [Attunity connectors](../attunity-connectors.md).

   - Microsoft® Connector for SAP BW for Microsoft SQL Server®.
 To get these components, see [Microsoft® SQL Server® 2017 Feature Pack](https://www.microsoft.com/download/details.aspx?id=55992).